Skip to Content

 State plan overview

 The Colorado Alzheimer’s Coordinating Council (CACC) was authorized by the Colorado State Legislature in 2008 with the passage of Senate Bill 08-058.
 Members included representatives from state agencies, the state legislature, care providers, family caregivers, persons living with the disease and the Colorado Chapter of the Alzheimer’s Association.
 Tasked with creating a state plan on Alzheimer’s, the CACC focused on Colorado’s current public and private capacity to address Alzheimer’s, identify service and support gaps, and make recommendations to improve the care of those living with the disease, their caregivers and their families.
-The Colorado State Alzheimer Disease Plan: A Roadmap for Alzheimer’s Disease Caregiving and Family Support Policies was published in November 2010.
+The Colorado State Alzheimer's Disease Plan: A Roadmap for Alzheimer’s Disease Caregiving and Family Support Policies was published in November 2010.

 Resources for action